caneara/varnish/docs/pages/installation.md

 # Installation

-To use Lumeno UI in your project, first create a `package.json` file if you have not already done so.
+To use Varnish in your project, first create a `package.json` file if you have not already done so.
 You can do this using NPM:

 ```bash
 npm init